bagucode/clj-native/README.md

       prefixes used by C libraries to ensure unique names.

       This macro will create clojure functions in the current namespace corresponding to the imported C functions.
-The first time these functions are called they will dynamically load the C library and then replace themselves with versions that simply call their C library namesakes.
-      Because of this black magic self-replacement and the loading of the native library, it will probably break things horribly if any of the functions are called during compile time.
-      This can also cause trouble if the functions are used as arguments to higher order functions since the replacement only modifies the function's var.
-That means that any reference directly to the function (such as a local in another function) will not be updated.
-It is therefore best not to use the functions as arguments to higher order functions until after they have been called at least once.
-      You have been warned.
+      A function called loadlib-libname will also be created where libname is the name of the native library.
+This function dynamically loads the native library and must be called at runtime (eg. at the top of -main) before using any of the mapped functions.

 ## Usage